bee-travels/bee-travels-node/services/car-rental-v2/README.md

 * Cost
 * Images of the car ([Hosted on IBM Cloud Cloud Object Storage](https://www.ibm.com/cloud/object-storage))

 The source of the car rental service data is provided from a database.
 The following databases are currently supported: MongoDB, PostgreSQL, Cloudant, and CouchDB.
-Check out [this](https://github.com/bee-travels/data-generator/tree/master/src/hotels) for more info on data generation and populating a database with hotel data.
+Check out [this](https://github.com/bee-travels/data-generator/tree/master/src/hotels) for more info on data generation and populating a database with car rental data.

 ## Environment Variables